sd-robotics/int-ball2_isaac_sim/README.md

 > sudo prime-select nvidia
 > ```
 >
 > This will result in a better performance in graphic-intensive tasks.
-To check if your laptop has successfully switched to NVIDIA GPU, you can use the command
+To check if your laptop has successfully switched to NVIDIA GPU, you can use the command.
 > ```bash
 > prime-select query
 > ```

 ### How to control Int-Ball2
-Data obtainable by user program.
+The following data can be obtained by the user program.

 | Type  |    ROS Definition Name    |                                      Overview                                         |
 | ----- | ------------------------- | ------------------------------------------------------------------------------------- |